History

 On January 5, 1991, the President and Owner of KLA, Pat O’Bryan, passed away.
 His wife, Norma O’Bryan, assumed control of the company and became its President.

-In 1995, Ford Motor Company began its GENI (Global Enterprise Network Integrator) Project, a worldwide Fiber Optic Local Area Networking Project.
-KLA was selected as one of the cabling contractors for this IBM managed project.
+In 1995, Ford Motor Company began its GENI (Global Enterprise Network Integrator) project.
+KLA was selected as one of the cabling contractors for the IBM managed project.

-In 1997, KLA was named as the sole provider for Structured Network Cabling Projects at Ford Motor Company manufacturing facilities throughout North America.
+In 1997, KLA was named the sole provider for Structured Network Cabling projects at Ford manufacturing facilities throughout North America.

 2000 – 2010

-In 2002 Norma O’Bryan sold her interest in KLA to Don, Mary, and Matt O’Bryan.
-Matt was named President and Chief Operating Officer and Tommy Cataldo III was named Vice President and General Manager.
+In 2002, Norma O’Bryan sold her interest in KLA to Don, Mary, and Matt O’Bryan.
+Matt was named President and CEO and Tommy Cataldo was named Vice President and General Manager.

 2010 – 2020

-In June 2016, KLA expanded to the west coast with the opening of the Las Vegas location, which offers KLA’s full suite of services.
+In June 2016, KLA expanded to the west coast with the opening of KLA Las Vegas, which offers KLA’s full suite of services.

-In June 2018, President and CEO of KLA, Matt O’Bryan, was named Entrepreneur of the Year in Michigan and Northwest Ohio in the technology category.
-The program recognizes entrepreneurs who are excelling in areas such as innovation, financial performance and personal commitment to their businesses and communities.
+In June 2018, Matt O’Bryan was named Entrepreneur Of The Year in Michigan and Northwest Ohio in the technology category.
+The program recognizes entrepreneurs who are excelling in areas such as innovation, financial performance, and personal commitment to their businesses and communities.

 2020 – Present

-During the COVID-19 pandemic KLA was called upon by Ford Motor Company to support the manufacturing of masks, face shields, and ventilators.
+During the COVID-19 pandemic, KLA was called upon by Ford Motor Company to support the manufacturing of masks, face shields, and ventilators.
 KLA assisted in setting up the network to support the manufacturing process.
-The A/V and Event Production group began offering streaming services for virtual events.
+The Audio/Visual Productions group began offering streaming services for virtual events.
 These events allowed people and groups to worship virtually and attend graduations and celebrations while being socially distant.
 The Network Services team quickly pivoted to remote support of various customer sites, including increasing VPN capacities for work from home environments.

 At the end of 2021, Don and Mary O’Bryan retired from KLA Laboratories.
-Don spent 44 years at KLA, and Mary 35 years.
-Upon their retirement, Matt O’Bryan, President and CEO, took over as the sole owner of the company.
+Don spent 44 years at KLA , and Mary 35 years.
+Upon their retirement, Matt O’Bryan took over as sole owner of the company.

 In 2023, KLA added Staff Augmentation as a service offering.
 KLA has long-provided staff augmentation services to customers, and in 2023 it was formalized as a service offering.